rahul25062002/metacraft/README.md

 # metacraft

 Custom Token Contract
-This Solidity smart contract implements a custom token called "Rahul" with the symbol "rk".
+This Solidity smart contract implements a custom token called "Rahul" with the symbol "Rahultoken".
 Initially, the total supply is set to 0.

 Functions
 Mint